-If you have a loved one with dementia, you know.
-Memory loss doesn’t just affect the brain.
-It progressively affects the whole body, especially the eyes.
+If you have a loved one with dementia, you know that memory loss doesn’t just affect the brain, it progressively affects the whole body, especially the eyes.
 It can be disconcerting.

 Attack #1: “Eating Like a Bird”